 If the child is very small, be assured to have a babysitting facility on your family adventure tour otherwise full time you have to hang up with the little toddler.

 While indulging in any of the adventure activity make sure your child is safe and comfortable, don’t force upon any activity on your child especially, in which they show hesitation.

-we are not advised to bring below 6 year kids to do Annapurna Base Camp trekking because of 4130 m, altitude, children will be soreness instead of enjoying, of course, we do provide extra porter and Basket to carry her or him, but if kids can’t store them memory benefit of mysterious adventure Himalayan trip then no meaning to bring 5/6 year kids to the Annapurna Base Camp, more information trekking with kids
+we are not advised to bring below 6 year kids to do Annapurna Base Camp trekking because of 4130 m, altitude, children will be soreness instead of enjoying, of course, we do provide extra porter and Basket to carry him or her, but if kids can’t store them memory benefit from mysterious adventure Himalayan trip then has no meaning to bring 5/6 year kids to the Annapurna Base Camp, more information trekking with kids